kumakyoo42/OmaLibJava/api/OMAREADER.md

     reset()

 Resets the `OmaReader`.
-After the reset, the `OmaReader` is ready to read the same file again, probably using a different filter.
-This makes it possible to run several queries without having to create a new `OmaReader` every time.
+After the reset, the `OmaReader` is ready to read the same file with the same filter again. `reset()` is automatically called, whenever a new filter is set.

     close() throws IOException